 Public Art Workgroup

-The goal of public art in North Fair Oaks is to promote a diverse and stimulating cultural environment to enrich the lives of residents, visitors, and employees.
+The goal of public art is to promote a diverse and stimulating cultural environment to enrich the lives of residents, visitors, and employees.

 Mural at 2890 Fair Oaks Avenue

 A Call for Artists was released on September 1, 2016, inviting all artists to submit mural designs for the proposed mural project, although extra consideration was given to local artists.
-Installation of the artwork will begin in early 2017.
+Installation of the artwork begun in early 2017.

 The selected artist, Nico Berry, a resident of the City of San Francisco, submitted one design.
 15 designs in total were considered by the Public Art Workgroup based on the following criteria: